Which Wine Should You Choose for a Successful Barbecue?

 Share

-Summer is coming, the coals are glowing, and the smell of grilling fills the garden.
+Summer is coming, coals are glowing, and the smell of grilling fills the garden.

-But between the sizzling meat and the arriving guests, one question always comes up: what wine should I serve?
+But with the meat sizzling and guests arriving, one question always comes up: what wine should I serve?

 A wine that's too heavy will overwhelm your taste buds.
-A wine that's too light will be forgotten when faced with the powerful aromas of the grill.
+A wine that's too light will be forgotten amidst the powerful aromas of the grill.

 The golden rule?
 It all depends on what you put on the coals.

-Red meat, spicy sausages, grilled fish: every type of grilled food has its ideal wine.
+Red meat, spicy sausages, grilled fish: each type of grilled food has its ideal wine.

 And contrary to what you might think, freshness and fruitiness are your best allies, even for red wines.

-Think a powerful grand cru is necessary for your beef ribs?
+Do you think a powerful grand cru is necessary for your rib steaks?
 Wait until you read on.

 The perfect wines for red meats